School of Medicine Strategic Plan

 Build and strengthen strategic philanthropy that supports all aspects of the UCR SOM Mission

-STRATEGIES PROGRESS Build capacity and expertise of the Development Office to pursue greater funding opportunities reaching $7M per year.
+STRATEGIES PROGRESS Build capacity and expertise of the Development Office to increase philanthropy for UCR SOM

 Improve UCR SOM processes, operations and employee engagement